 The type of choppers was discussed next.
 It was suggested that instead of the double disc monochromating chopper, a Fermi chopper be used to monochromate the beam.
-It was thought that several slit packages would be needed to cover the desired energy range, but Ray Osborn pointed out that HET at the IPNS uses one slit package to cover a large energy range.
+It was thought that several slit packages would be needed to cover the desired energy range, but Ray Osborn pointed out that HET at ISIS and LRMECS/HRMECS at IPNS each only use one slit package to cover a large energy range.
 An advantage of the Fermi chopper is that it has the same $\Delta E/E$ for a large energy range.
-The HYSPEC design team will compare the perfomance of a Fermi chopper with the disc chopper system.
+The HYSPEC design team will compare the performance of a Fermi chopper with the disc chopper system.

 A discussion of the software development ensued.
-For unpolarized neutrons, the software should essentially be the same as for ARCS and SEQUOIA, but HYSPEC will need specialized software for the polarized beam option.
+For un-polarized neutrons, the software should essentially be the same as for ARCS and SEQUOIA, but HYSPEC will need specialized software for the polarized beam option.